Fall in Wisconsin is stunning. And in almost every area of the state, there are top-notch places to see and experience the fall colors.

-Spend a day hiking the 26-mile shore path viewing the fall colors, houses, and landscapes.
+Spend a day hiking the 26-mile shore path, viewing the fall colors, houses, and landscapes.
 PS, you don’t have to walk the entire trail.
 Pick a section and make it an out-and-back hike.

 After your hike, relax with a boat tour to see the colors from a different vantage point.

 If a scenic drive is more your thing, check out Rustic Road 11.
 Named one of Wisconsin’s “prettiest nooks and crannies” by Midwest Weekends Magazine, this gently winding road passes through maple, oak, and hickory trees that will sparkle with color.
-You also may see some llamas and alpaca along the route!
+You also may see some llamas and alpacas along the route!

 Spring Green is one of our favorite locations in Wisconsin for a weekend getaway.

-Book a stay at the Silver Star Inn and prepare for a gorgeous fall weekend with landscapes and architecture to keep entertained.
+Book a stay at the Silver Star Inn and prepare for a gorgeous fall weekend with landscapes and architecture to keep you entertained.